Pests - Spider Mites

 The eggs are transparent and minuscule and will hatch within 3 days, they have a hard outer shell to protect the eggs from attack.

-So basically, if spider mites are not noticed within a couple of days after noticing health problems they can take over your grow room within a week easily, as the mites have an ability to down-regulate the immune response of a plant, although some studies have shown that the application of Harpin Alpha Beta protein may help reduce the immune response effect on the plant.
+If spider mites are not noticed within a couple of days after noticing health problems they can take over your grow room within a week easily, as the mites have an ability to down-regulate the immune response of a plant.

-To get rid of these nasty little pests, I like to make up an organic spray to try deter/kill them from the growing area.
+To get rid of these nasty little pests, I like to make up an organic spray to deter and kill them in the growing area.

 Add teaspoon of dishwashing liquid.